sybrew/the-seo-framework/readme.txt

 - Downgrading & Backward compatibility warnings.
 - Mixed taxonomies on post type related settings.
 - As smart as a self-driving car: Tooltips stay between the lines.
 Tesla needs me.
-- TODO Finally (really) translator friendly.
+- Finally translator friendly; at least, for as far as we could conceive.
 - New posts are indexed faster with an even smarter sitemap.
 - The monolithic facade "the_seo_framework()" is now much lighter, as we offloaded loads of administrative functionality to other files.
 - The SEO Bar now has an API.
 You can expect more tests, items, and adjustments via extensions. (hint: Monitor & Focus.)